 Profit is neither good nor bad; it’s how we make it and what we do with it that matters.

-After managing the bookshop, I worked in book publishing and learnt a lot more about marketing, finance, new technology, intellectual property and management structures.
-Later I was the Managing Director of Password Books Ltd, an international book marketing and distribution company for specialist publishers.
-There, I learned a great deal about international business, strategic marketing, financial systems, corporate structures, managing change, strategic partnerships, leading people, and business growth.
+After managing the bookshop, I worked in book publishing at Commonword Ltd and learnt a lot more about marketing, finance, new technology, intellectual property and management structures.
+Later I was the Managing Director of Password Books Ltd, an international book marketing and distribution company for specialist literary publishers.
+There, I learned a great deal about international business, strategic marketing, financial systems, corporate structures, business negotiations, company law, managing change, strategic partnerships, leading people, and business growth.